 For all the details on the journey, I hope you’ll follow along with me on all the house renovations.

 I also believe that you don’t have to spend a fortune to have a beautiful home.
 With a little creative thinking and thrifty shopping, anyone can have a pretty home without breaking the bank.

 Yardsales are really a passion of mine, as well as thrifting of any sort.
 I’d much rather be digging through someone’s junk at a yardsale or thriftstore, than hanging out at the mall.
 Nothing thrills me more than rescuing something that is old and vintage, bringing it home and giving it new life.
 Join me for my project tutorials and I’ll show you how to do it at home too.
 There’s not much that I won’t try!

 Blogging has really created a huge interest in photography for me too and you’ll see me taking lots of pics along the way, from my travels, to food and decorating inspiration.
 I’ve gotten much better at it, but still have a long ways to go.

-I never dreamed that blogging would turn into my fulltime job when I started back in February of 2007, but 6 years later, I’m living my dream job and working at home.
+I never dreamed that blogging would turn into my fulltime job when I started back in February of 2007, but almost 8 years later, I’m living my dream job and working at home.
 I tell people that it’s truly the most fun job I’ve ever had and I’ll keep doing it as long as I love it and things keep going as they are now.